Do you need a coach?

 What’s your budget like?

 There are some great, free online programs.
-And, in the age of social media and the ease of taping your workouts, you can definitely go coach-free if its not within your budget.
+And, in the age of social media and the ease of taping your workouts, you can definitely go coach-free if it’s not within your budget.
 Remote coaching, or taking part in a larger program that still gives you access to online coaches, can also be cheaper than having a 1-on-1 coach.
+(Things like Hybrid Performance Method, Brute Strength or Juggernaut Training Systems are great examples.)

 A lot of good CrossFit gyms have separate Olympic lifting or powerlifting programs as part of their membership or for a small additional fee.
 Not all programs are created equal, however.
 So, do your homework, honestly assess what your goals are in your sport and decide what’s best for you.